 - Grains and products made from grains: Bread, pasta, gnocchi,... (if no sugar, syrup, etc. is added!)

 - Milk products without added fruits, syrups, or sugar alcohols

-- Mushrooms: (Be careful with button mushrooms and shitake mushrooms which contain mannitol)
+- Mushrooms: (Be careful with mushrooms and test them individually)

 - Salads: lambs lettuce, endive salad, cucumber, chinese cabbage, zucchini (courgettes), chicory, dandelion leaves (cause flatulence due to their inulin content), lettuce, ruccola, radishes, beetroot

 - Well-tolerated vegetables: spinach, avocado, bamboo shoots, celeriac, chickpeas, peas, chard, sweet-corn, rhubarb, plantain, horseradish, broccoli

 - Vegetables tolerated moderately well: cauliflower, kohlrabi and asparagus (in moderation, bloats!), white cabbage, bell peppers (not chillis!), fennel, cucumber, pumpkin, zucchini (courgettes), carrots